likhithasree2/FitMe360-VirtualTryOn-using-CVZone/README.md

-# FitMe360 Virtual Try-On App
+# FitMe360 Virtual Try-On Application

 Experience a virtual fitting room with the FitMe360 Virtual Try-On App!
 This application allows users to try on different shirts in real time using their webcam.